Gig Workers

 B.C.'s employment laws should reflect the needs of modern workplaces.

-People in B.C. have embraced app-based ride-hail and food-delivery.
-Customers enjoy the convenience of these services, while workers value the flexibility that this type of work offers, such as being able to log on and off an app to work when they want.
-However, most people involved in the sector agree there is room to improve working conditions for these workers.
+People in B.C. have embraced app-based ride-hail and delivery services.
+Customers enjoy the convenience of these services, while workers value the flexibility that this type of work offers, such as being able to log on and off apps to work when they want.

 On this page: